Lwall02/Lwall02/README.md

 - 🌱 I’m currently learning and taking courses on machine learning with a focus in the statistical methods behind how and why machine learning methods work.
 - 👯 I’m looking to collaborate and work on projects regarding data analytics and machine learning in the industry.
 I want experience outside of school focused projects.
 - 📫 How to reach me: Find me @liamwall33@gmail.com
-- ⚡ Fun fact: I hodl triple citizenship to the US, Canada, and Ireland!
+- ⚡ Fun fact: I hold triple citizenship to the US, Canada, and Ireland!

 <!--
 **Lwall02/Lwall02** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.